mulesoft-assets/template-sfdc2db-contact-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Contacts from Salesforce to a database.
+As a Salesforce admin I want to migrate Contacts from Salesforce to a database.

 This Template should serve as a foundation for setting an online sync of Contacts from Salesforce instance to database.
 Everytime you hit the HTTP connector, integration will check for changes in Salesforce source instance in manner of one time integration and it will be responsible for updating the Contact on the target database table.